drmortalwombat/oscar64/README.md

 The linker will throw an error if the heap or stack cannot be placed without collision.

+#### Overlays

+The linker can generate overlay files that are stored as .prg in the .d64 when selected as target.

+The mechanism uses the cartridge bank to denote up to 64 overlays.
+Each bank can be associated with one overlay file, which will then contain the used content of this bank.

+	#pragma overlay( ovl1, 1 )

+The overlay file can then be loaded in memory during program execution:

+	krnio_setnam(P"OVL1");
+	krnio_load(1, 8, 1);

 ### Inline Assembler

 Inline assembler can be embedded inside of any functions, regardles of their compilation target of byte code or native.